AliceHincu/Theory-Concepts/Normalization in DBMS.md

 * 6NF (Sixth Normal Form)

 ## 1NF
-Definition from lecture: **A relation is in the first normal form if it doesn;t have any repeating attributes.(which is in accordance with the definition of a relation in the relational model)**
+Definition from lecture: **A relation is in the first normal form if it doesn't have any repeating attributes.(which is in accordance with the definition of a relation in the relational model)**

 If a relation contains a composite or multi-valued attribute, it violates the first normal form, or **the relation is in first normal form if it does not contain any composite or multi-valued attribute**.
 A relation is in first normal form if every attribute in that relation is singled valued attribute.